 ACH Warriors off to undefeated start

-MIKE MAYNARD | Hagadone News Network | UPDATED 54 minutes AGO
+MIKE MAYNARD | Hagadone News Network | UPDATED 2 months, 2 weeks AGO

 COULEE CITY — The Almira/Coulee-Hartline Warriors (4-0) are off to an undefeated start to their season after defeating the Neah Bay Red Devils 71-49.
-Head Coach Graham Grindy was complimentary of his teams defensive effort.
+Head coach Graham Grindy was complimentary of his team's defensive effort.

 “Collectively, the defense was great.
 Along with that, we rebounded really well, and that allowed us to get out in transition.
 I would say we were pretty balanced inside and out, and also balanced with our scoring,” he said.

 After a competitive first quarter, the Warriors erupted in the second behind a trio of three-pointers by Nolan Grindy.
 They went from a four-point lead to 18 by halftime.
-With a 40-22 lead to open the third quarter, the ACH continued to impose its will on defense and maintain a balanced offense that allowed them to score 21 points.
+With a 40-22 lead to open the third quarter, the ACH continued to impose its will on defense and maintain a balanced offense that allowed it to score 21 points.
 From there, they put up 10 more points in the fourth and finished strong to earn the win.

 “We had some assignments there, and it required us to communicate a lot, and we did.
 We answered the call defensively, and then just sharing the ball on offense, and different guys stepped up at different times,” Graham said.